Azure/iot-hub-device-update/docs/agent-reference/how-to-run-agent.md

 The Simulator Update Handler can be used for demonstration and testing purposes.

-See [how to simualtor update result](./how-to-simulate-update-result.md) for more details.
+See [how to simulate update result](./how-to-simulate-update-result.md) for more details.

 ### Options Details